humminghorse/learning-phase-4/docs/5-advanced-api-development.md

 Tip: All Parameters passed to the list method are Optional, so you can omit them and use `list()`.

 ## Deploy to the application on Vercel
 Commit and Push your changes.
-By doing so, you should also reflect the changes to the app on Vercel.
+By doing so, you can deploy the changes to the app on Vercel.
 (If you forget how to do this, please refer to the material in the 4th lecture.)

-Translated with www.DeepL.com/Translator (free version)